rgerraty/rl_flexibility/README.md

 Example scripts for running network preprocessing and analysis functions contained here.
 See paper for details when it comes out.

 ### Preprocessing

 Need to add

 ### Running nonlinear registration with FNIRT

-Run this after confound regression.
+After nuisance regression has been run, the residual timeseries needs to be transformed into standard space (in this case, MNI).
 Make sure fsl\_anat has been run on each structural image first.
-Bash script.
+The following bash code was used to perform these transformations:

 ``` {.bash}
 #fnirt has already been run, just applying transformation